Frederiksholms Kanal 20: The 1843 transformation and later history

 In 1848, No. 243 was divided into No. 243A (now Frederiksholms Kanal 20) and No. 243 B (now Ny Kongensgade 4).
 The two-storey corner building was at the same time adapted and heightened with two floors.
 The architect of the adaption is not known.
+No. 243 was used for the construction of a new building by oine wholesale merchant (grosserer) Harboe.

-The corner building No. 243A was listed as Frederiksholms Kanal 20/Ny Kongensgade 2 when house numbering (by street) was introduced as a supplement to the old cadastral numbers, by quarter.
-In 1869.
+The corner building No. 243A was listed as Frederiksholms Kanal 20/Ny Kongensgade 2 when house numbering (by street) was introduced as a supplement to the old cadastral numbers, by quarter in 1758.
 No. 243B was listed as Ny Kongensgade 4.

 Ernst Poul Bruhn, an army officer with rank of General-Lieutenant, resided in the building in the 1860s.

 The painter Carl Bloch resided in one of the third-floor apartments from 1882 to 1887.
 He lived there with his wife Alma Bloch Født Trepka, their eight children (aged one to 15) and four maids at the time of the 1885 census.

 The painter Marie Henriques lived on the third floor.In October 1943, she had to flee her home to escape arrest by the Gestapo.